Code-Institute-Submissions/Pisen99-project-2.resub/README.md

 ![Screenshot](./assets/images/b-bamboo.webp)

 ### Buttons with Icon
 * Keeping it simple and clean so user can focus mainly on the game.
-If user is unsure they will easily find the icons easy to accsess and understandeble any time during their game.
+If user is unsure they will easily find the icons easy to access and understandeble any time during their game.
 A simple highlight of the buttons will appear when user hovers over them.
 ![Screenshot](img.rm/icons.png)

 ### Game history